GioBonvi/GoogleContactsEventsNotifier/README.md

 updated to the latest version is really easy:

 1. Whenever a new stable version is released you will see a lien of text at the end of your daily email notification telling you to click on a link to get the latest version;
 2. If you do so you will be taken to a page with a description of the new release;
 3. The description will contain a precise step by step guide on how to update the script to this version: follow it closely and you should not have any problem;
-4. After updating the code always click "Run" -> "notifStop" and "Run" -> "notifStart" in the top menu to finish the update process.
+4. After updating the code always click `Run->notifStop` and `Run->notifStart` in the top menu to finish the update process.
    Note: you might be asked to grant some new permissions to the script.
 There is nothing wrong with this: it just means that the new version requires some permissions that the previous version did not.
    You can read the full list of the permissions and why they are required [here][Permissions list]

 ### Permissions required